This article was first published on 31 August and has been updated to reflect the latest information.

 we’ve supported schools with confirmed RAAC with additional funding for mitigation work that is capital funded where needed, such as propping and temporary accommodation on site.

 We are now taking action to permanently removing RAAC from schools and colleges with RAAC and will fund schools and colleges to permanently remove RAAC.

 The government compiled one of the largest and most comprehensive surveys of school building conditions in Europe– the first of its kind – to help us understand the condition of the school estate, and target funding to where it is most needed.

 A new survey is underway to provide updated information on the estate.

 We have invested over £15 billion since 2015 to keep schools in good working order, including £1.8 billion committed for 2023-24.

-We are also investing in 500 projects for new and refurbished school buildings through our School Rebuilding Programme.
+We are also investing in over 500 projects for new and refurbished school buildings through our School Rebuilding Programme.